Saturday, March 9, 2019

 • Discussion:

 -This article serves as a critique of Darwinist claims regarding the evolution of the human eye.
-It turns out that proponents of this dogma merely came up with a just-so story with vain imaginations of how this highly sophisticated organ (the eye) could develop.
-Following are excerpts from the author along with a critique:
+It turns out that proponents of this dogma merely came up with a just-so story with vain imaginations of how this highly sophisticated organ (i.e. the eye) could develop.
+Following are excerpts from the author in bold with critical commentary of his claims:

 "Through natural selection, different types of eyes have emerged in evolutionary history -- and the human eye isn't even the best one, from some standpoints."